Aandri99/Signal-procesing/Intro to Red Pitaya.rst

 With the same setup as ‎‎2.5.1, change OUT1 to produce a SQUARE, as shown in Fig. 10.

 .. image:: media/image11.png
-   :name: schematic of the circuit
+   :name: Configured for SQUARE output
    :align: center

 Fig. 10: OUT1 Configured for SQUARE output